UDUKUNDA/credit-jambo-client-admin-saving-MS/README.md

 ## Final Notes
 - Keep `.env` secrets safe; never commit them.
 - Use consistent environments (dev vs prod) and update `CORS_ORIGIN` accordingly.
-- We’ve standardized backend responses and frontend helpers to keep the code clean and readable.
-It should feel modern and welcoming — like a caring sibling guiding you.